ShahRishi/atmail/README.md

 ### Mac
 **_Download the latest release_**

-Download the latest release for your system under the releases
+Download the latest [release](https://github.com/ShahRishi/atmail/releases/tag/v0.0.0) for your system under the releases

 **_Unzip the release_**

-`unzip -r ~/Downloads/atmail-[arm/intel].zip`
+`unzip ~/Downloads/atmail-[arm/intel].zip`

 _Note: if you have issues here, delete and redownload the zip_